Lab 4: Linked and Loaded

 1. ld ra,8(sp) and ld s0,0(sp)

-• This restores the ra and fp/s0 registers to the values they had on entry to the function.
+• These instructions restore the ra and fp/s0 registers to the values they had on entry to the function.
+The load instruction reads the saved value from stack memory at the known offset where value was written during prolog.

 2. add sp,sp,16